BirenderPanwar/EVA4_Phase1/session15/s15_qualifier/README.md

 **Accuracy: Loss: SSIMLoss**
 <p align="center"><img style="max-width:500px" src="doc_images/tr_cnn_ssimloss_shortdata/sample_similarity.png"></p>

+### How Accuracy is calculated
+**Notebook: **EVA4S15_AccuracyCalculation.ipynb[(Link)](EVA4S15_AccuracyCalculation.ipynb)

+- Ground truth and predicted images are compared using Structural Similarity Index Mesaure Algorithm and threshold is defined for correct and incorrect prediction.
+- As our model is to predict mask and depth map and it mostly dealt with edges and object boundaries, and hence SSIM found to be one of the useful algoritm as it find similarity between images using structural patterns.
+- In SSIM, index close to 1 mean two images are same while close to 0 mean having dissimilarity.
+- For Mask: SSIM threshold is kept as 0.90 and any prediction above it are cosnidered as good prediction.
+However, setting of threshold is quite subjective and user can play with different threshold as per their model efficieny requirement and resource trade-off
+- For Depth: SSIM threshold is kept as 0.50 and any prediction above it are considered as good prediction.
+As Ground truth for Depth mask were not so accurate with respective to fg_bg images and hence for current situation, Depth Map prediction will not yeild good result.
+Again, we can build high capacity model for Depth prediction and threshold can be made aggresive

 ## Now we have all the things and components in place and it's time to design model and train for entire dataset**